 Rounded Wilderness Area boundaries are best because they minimize edge effects, provide more interior core area for sensitive species, and if left undisturbed can act as bulwarks against the invasion of exotic species.

 It is better to bring separated Wilderness Area boundaries down to the dividing road; even better is to close the road and make one contiguous Wilderness Area.

 Cherrystem roads and developments effectively reduce the size of interior habitat in Wilderness Areas.
 It is better to keep them as short as possible; best to eliminate them.

 It is best to connect nearby Wilderness Areas with wildlife movement linkages than to leave them isolated.

-Dave Foreman’s new book, Rewilding North America, discusses an ecological approach to Wilderness Areas in depth.
+Dave Foreman’s book Rewilding North America discusses an ecological approach to Wilderness Areas in depth.

 - The Rewilding Institute Criteria for Ecological Wilderness